mebbert/Dark_and_Camouflaged_genes/README.md

 group repeat number of 2, are called with a ploidy of 4.
 Whereas in the CR1 example, we would use a HaplotypeCaller ploidy of 6.

+The GATK.bed provided is essentially the same as the align\_to.bed with the exception that it is restricted to CDS regions and only lists the interval of that actual camo region and not the whole gene body.
+The GATK.bed is passed into GATK to define the interval over which to call variants.
+We only called variants strictly in camo regions and only in CDS regions to avoid calling too many false positives.

 In order to use these .bed files to call camouflaged variants in your own data set, follow the scripts found in the steps **06\_CREATE\_BED\_FILE** to **10\_VARIANT\_FILTERING** directories.
 A brief outline of the workflow is as
 follows:

-For each repeat number to be tested, do the following:
+For each repeat number to be tested (we recommend ≤ 5), do the following:

 1. Expand the alignto .bed file by 50 and use it to mask the genome for this ploidy